Teaching & Educational Work

-Dr Alder has been an educator for over 20 years, teaching clarinet, bass clarinet, and saxophone one-to-one and group lessons to students of all ages and levels.
-He has taught privately, at music schools, as part of the primary school curriculum or after-school club, and has lectured and given masterclasses at the higher education level, including the Royal Northern College of Music, California State University Northridge, Michigan State University, Truman State University, Glendale Community College, Royal Conservatorium of Gent, and the Conservatorio di Musica Bologna.
-He has also mentored young musicians for the charity Future Talent.
+Dr Alder has over 25 years of experience teaching clarinet, bass clarinet, and saxophone in one-to-one and group lessons for students of all ages and levels.
+He has taught privately, at music schools, in primary and secondary school curriculum, and has lectured or given masterclasses at the higher education level, including:

-Former students have ranged in age from 7-75, and from absolute beginners, advanced high school students, adults that just wanted to jam with friends, professionals of other instruments that wanted to learn to double, theatermakers that wanted to be able to add another element to their performances, and music conservatory and professional clarinetists with more traditional training that wanted to learn extended techniques and contemporary performance practice.
+Former students have ranged in age from 7 to 75, including absolute beginners, advanced high school students, adults who simply wanted to jam with friends, professionals on other instruments seeking to double on clarinet, theatermakers aiming to add another element to their performances, and conservatory-trained or professional clarinetists interested in extended techniques and contemporary performance practice.

 To schedule a lesson, please get in touch through one of the means on the CONTACT page.